PostgreSqlStan/PostgreSqlStan/README.md

 👀 I’m very interested in data wrangling (ETL) with postgres, python and other \*nix tools.

-✅ I've been using doing this stuff, on and off, for about two decades, but…
+✅ I've been doing this stuff, on and off, for about two decades, but…

 🌱 I still have so much to learn.
 (That's why I enjoy it.)